This webpage provides information on accessing lateral flow tests and COVID-19 medicines in England, Wales, Northern Ireland and Scotland.

 Accessing free tests in Northern Ireland

 According to NIDirect, you can no longer order tests online or by phone.
-The website says you may be able to get a free lateral flow test from a pharmacy, but we are waiting for clarification on this.
+You may be able to get a free test from a pharmacy if you are eligible for COVID-19 treatments, ideally taking a letter or email that confirms your eligibility for COVID-19 treatments.
+See the advice for England above.